 Another original feature of the line was a gigantic timber viaduct built at an elevation of 100 feet.
 This stood near Nixon’s Colliery; known as the Werfa viaduct, travellers were known to ‘hold the breath and become nervous’ on crossing.
 The viaduct was replaced with an embankment.

 Some remains of the station remain, notably the platform.
 This can be seen opposite the Rhoswenallt Inn, Abernant.

 Reaching the station from the town of Aberdare entailed either a long steep climb or hiring a cab.
 Although picturesque and convenient, for many years the station was unloved.

-Matters had not improved five years later and in June 1896, a local newspaper called it the most antiquated and ill suited railway station under the control of the (then) Great Western Railway, and it was suggested it be moved to the Cardiff Exhibition of that year.
+Matters had not improved five years later and in June 1896, a local newspaper called it the most antiquated and ill-suited railway station under the control of the (then) Great Western Railway; a move was suggested to the Cardiff Exhibition of that year.
 Pressure was exerted and in 1897 the station was improved.

 The 1951 photograph above is reminiscent of Edward Thomas’ I Remember Adlestrop (1917).